Scholastica Law Review Submissions Insights

 Looking at the graph, you may be wondering the reason for all of those large spikes in decisions.
 Based on discussions we've had with law review editors, we're pretty confident the cause is some law review e-boards selecting their last pieces for publication and then rejecting their remaining submissions all at once.
 Many law reviews keep submissions in play until they're sure they have all the articles they need, just in case some fall through.

-As was the case the last three years, the peak 2024 decision times correlate with the academic calendar.
+Over the past decade that we've reviewed decision data, it's become apparent that law review decision times correlate with the academic calendar.
 At most universities, law students start preparing for midterms and final exams in November and May, respectively, which are both points when most law reviews appear to have made their final decisions.
-It’s likely that most law reviews aim to make article decisions before those more hectic times of the year.

 Expedites by due date